NajmAjmal-old/GCSE-HANDBOOK/README.md

-Sure, here's a sample GitHub README file that asks for contributions and suggests adding GCSE topics for learning and education:

 # Welcome to the GCSE-HANDBOOK!

 This is a repository for is here to help all students by providing them with crucial infomation to aid in their GCSE.